boonya/dumb-home/docs/PM2.md

 First you have to copy _application configuration file_ to your appliance:

-`scp ./pm2-config.yml your-appliance:`
+`scp ./build/pm2.yml your-appliance:`

 Make sure that this file contains all instruction that you need.

 To start up the application run command below on your appliance:

-`sudo pm2 start ./pm2-config.yml`
+`sudo pm2 start pm2.yml`

+But if you want to create a superuser you must prepend commant above by appropriate env. vars.
+Like so:

+`SUPERUSER_NAME="username" SUPERUSER_EMAIL="email@email" SUPERUSER_PASSWORD="password" sudo pm2 start pm2.yml`

 ## Autostart